Universities across the nation and even federal agencies have experienced the tragedy

 deaths, serious injuries, faculty prosecution, significant laboratory facility issues,

 negative news publicity, costly fines, and lengthy complex incident investigations.

-the use of biological, chemical, radiation, physical and other laboratory hazards.
+of biological, chemical, radiation, physical and other laboratory hazards.

 Creating a Safety Culture

 A laboratory safety culture is essentially an assembly of beliefs, values, and patterns of behavior that individuals and the university share, which are designed to mitigate the risk of laboratory accidents and incidents.
 Laboratory incidents often result from a lack of attention to safety issues.
 A safety culture can complement and enhance the effectiveness of established risk controls such as operating procedures and practices that are intended to promote safety and improve compliance with applicable regulations, standards, and guidelines, as well as encourage ethics in research.
 Multiple reports following investigations of incidents at other institutions have revealed a pattern of recurring issues, of complacency, and a lax culture of safety.
 We want to learn from these incidents by taking actions to improve our laboratory safety culture.